EthanStandel/deepsignal/packages/preact/README.md

 };
 ```

+#### Side note for "How it works"

+This example is now somewhat antiquated.
+Starting with version 4.0.0, part of the DeepSignal model tracks it's own structural shape.
+This way you can store modifiable records of nested DeepSignals & Signals.
+The example above is still the most simple representation of the most common use case for DeepSignals.
+However, it is not a perfect representation of all of it's capabilities.

 ### Using `DeepSignal` in a local context

 By utilizing `useDeepSignal` you can get a local state DX that's very similar to class components while continuing to have the performance